gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

     # collect all primes, the numbers not crossed out
     return [i for i, v in enumerate(prime) if v]
 ```

-The culmination of bad taste is the comparison of: related to Primes: Comparing
-Knuth's Literature Programming Prime Generator C output with CWEB to a Java
-solution without the "literature comments" is a complete disaster.
-The main part
-of "Literature Programming" is the weaving comments into the code so that it
-reads like novel, that's the beauty of it.
-Basically he compares the output of
-the CWEB compiler with his Java example.
-The compiler output is not what should
-humans read...

-The code example often are very verbose and don't hold on what the book is
-telling you.
-The examples show sometimes the opposite!
-This comparison is really
-inappropriate and baffles me.

 One can argument that this Java-style was good or popular back in the days but
 honestly it was always bad style - in any time period[1].